cmerino01/ee250-final-project/README.md

 3. CD to **project_files**
 4. Run **crypto_machine.py** via python3, `python3 crypto_machine.py`
 5. In order to retrieve latest price of Bitcoin press the button
 6. After the 10th update, you will receive a link to a recent trend line in the terminal.
+(Should be 9 button clicks the first time)

 *Green light indicates a increase in price from the previous collected price*
 *Red light indicates a decrease in price from the previous collected price*